edgeworx/docs/edgeworx-for-developers/developer-docs/README.md

 It may take a few seconds for the command to finish.
 When it is complete, you should see a success message indicating that the application has been deployed.

 You can view the status of your Darcy AI application using the `iofogctl get all` command, which should list your application under the `APPLICATION` section along with its status.
 When the status changes to `RUNNING` you can interact with your Darcy AI application.

+The sample application that you built with the example code includes a web UI that shows Darcy's video stream with some AI annotations on the video.
+You can view it by opening a web browser and going to [http://YOUR-DARCY-CAM:3456](http://YOUR-DARCY-CAM:3456).
+You will need to replace `YOUR-DARCY-CAM` with the actual name of your Darcy cam that you see in your ECN listing.
+Congratulations!
+Step in front of Darcy's vision or point her at another person to see her understand face positions!

 ## Where To Go Next